simphotonics/lazy_memo/README.md

 ## Dependent Lazy Variables

-It is possible to declare dependent lazy variables by using the value of one variable when declaring another lazy variable.
+It is possible to declare dependent lazy variables by using an expression containing one lazy variable to declare another lazy variable.

 In the example above, `y` depends on `x` since the callback passed to the constructor of `y` references `x`.

-Since `x(updateCache: true)`, every time the cached object of `y` is updated, an update of `x` is triggered.
+The optional parameter `updateCache` can be used strategically to trigger and update of cached variables along the depenedency tree.
+Since the expression `x(updateCache: true)` is called every time the cached object of `y` is updated, an update of `y` triggers an update of `x`.

-Notice that in the example shown above the updated content of `y` is printed first.

 An update of the cached object can also be requested by calling the
 method: `updateCache()`.